 The picture on the left shows the the layers of Chedi being built on top of the original structure (in white).
 You can purchase a book on the history of the Chedi, writen in English for 20baht from the temple (the place with the Sleeping Buddha).

-My friend used to go to this Chedi to pay respect to the Buddha when she was young.
-During that time, the place is mainly surrounded by forest and it is not as developed as it is today.
+Long time ago, the place is mainly surrounded by forest and it is not as developed as it is today.
 Years ago, there was a couple who made love at the surrounding forest area located near the Chedi.
 A very strange thing happened- the couple could not be separated.
 It became very painful and the couple screamed for helped, alerting the attention of passer-bys.
 A few people tried to separate the couple but tried as they might, they could not get the couple separated.
 Subsequently, the couple were sent to the hospital, where the doctors also failed to separate the couple who are in pain.
 Unfortunately, the couple eventually died in the hospital and after death, only then their bodies could separate.
 There were a number of people who witnessed this and relatives of the couple conveyed the story.

 Later, there was another couple who act indecently near the Chedi and ended up with the same fate.
 It was predicted that in future, another couple would suffer the same fate.